 Conversion optimization with website landing pages isn’t exactly something you master in an hour.
 It takes a lot of analysis and practice, and having the right tools doesn’t hurt either.
-But when you combine the fact that most companies are trying to marry conversion optimization with SEO, it becomes even more difficult.
+But when you combine the fact that many companies are trying to marry conversion rate optimization with SEO, reeling in a new customer becomes even more difficult.

 Fortunately, if you look at the big picture of how a customer is thinking, you can kill two birds with one stone.

-When someone goes to Google (or Bing) and types something in, think of what’s going through their brain:
+When someone goes to Google (or Bing) and types in a keyword, think of what’s going through their brain:

-- They realized they want to find something- maybe a restaurant or just some information- and they go to Google to find it.
+- They realize they want to find a restaurant or just some information- and they go to Google to find it.

 - Finally, you need a call to action that converts your prospect into a customer.